oliverturner/mrsravoon.uk/sightings/genesis.md

 Where all had been empty a moment before;
 And there, by the light of the Lincolnshire moon, Immense on the marshes, stood...
 MRS RAVOON!

----

-### Possibly apocryphal...

-I went to an amateur butcher I know
-For the gut of a cat for my violin bow,
-But I never imagined I'd play my next tune
-On the shuddering entrails of MRS RAVOON.